 A pitch or mooring that doesn’t have a caravan or boat on it is also exempt.

-If you feel you are entitled to an exemption, please contact us – we may be able to give you an exemption straight away.
+If you feel you are entitled to an exemption, please contact us.

 Two classes of dwellings are exempt from the premium:

 If you want to object to the increased charge you have two options: